 365. The Septuagint.
 The course will deal with introductory matters incident to the history of the version before proceeding to the reading of selected portions of the text.
 Especial attention will be paid to the quotations in the New Testament.
-Elective, two hours, winter semester, 1945-1946.
-Professor Harrison.
+Elective, two hours, spring semester, 1948.
+Professor Harrison,